grafana/asserts-aws-lambda-layer-js/README.md

 -rw-r--r--  1 radhakrishnanj  staff  13736954 Jan 14 13:18 asserts-aws-lambda-layer-js-1.zip
 ```

-To create a layer from the zip -
+To create a layer from the zip, follow these steps -

 * Create a s3 bucket as follows